ihmc-scale/act-up-model/README.md

 By default the connection should be through port 21952, but this can easily be changed, if desired, as described below.

-The example data to be passed to the model, as negotiated between Brodie and Christian, is pretty stable, and the basis for the preliminary implementation.
+The example data to be passed, both from the reasoner to the model, and back to the reasoner from the model, as negotiated between Brodie and Christian, is pretty stable, and the basis for this implementation.
-The example data to be returned from the model seems to be still much in flux, so this preliminary implementation returns what is essentially a stub value, simply a constant JSON string.

 ## Hooking the ACT-UP model to this interface